NuodiLiu/fs_marking/README.md

+This project currently only designed for one test to achieve MVP, adding/modifing logics for rules classes folder is required if makring requirments changes .
+We further think to make it modulable so that user can customize rules.

 ### ✅ Margin Checkpoints (Simple English)

 This rule checks if the page margins are correct on the first section of the Word document.